o3de/o3de.org/content/docs/user-guide/packaging/asset-bundler/command-line-reference.md

 ## Asset bundles \- `bundles`

- The `bundles` command is used to generate the final bundle \(`.pak`\) files that contain all of the assets from an asset list\.
-Bundles can't be modified once created, only regenerated\.
+ The `bundles` command is used to generate the final bundle \(`.pak`\) files that contain all of the assets from an asset list.
+Bundles can't be modified once created, only regenerated.

 ### Options

 **\-\-bundleSettingsFile**
- The bundle settings file to be loaded\.
-If arguments are provided which would override the settings file, the arguments override the settings file\.
+ The bundle settings file to be loaded.
+If arguments are provided which would override the settings file, the arguments override the settings file.
 *Type:* Single\-value argument
 *Required:* No

 **\-\-assetListFile**
- The asset list file to use in bundle generation\.
+ The asset list file to use in bundle generation.
 *Type:* Single\-value argument
 *Required:* No

 **\-\-outputBundlePath**
- The location where the generated asset bundle is written to\.
-Asset bundles use the `.pak` file extension\.
+ The location where the generated asset bundle is written to.
+Asset bundles use the `.pak` file extension.
 *Type:* Single\-value argument
 *Required:* No

 **\-\-bundleVersion**
-The bundle format version to use in generation\.
-The only allowed value is `1`\.
+The bundle format version to use in generation.
+The only allowed value is `1`.
 *Type:* Single\-value argument
 *Required:* No

 **\-\-maxSize**
- The maximum allowed size for individual bundles, in MB\.
-If any generated bundle is larger than the maximum size, it will be split into smaller bundles and named accordingly\.
+ The maximum allowed size for individual bundles, in MB.
+If any generated bundle is larger than the maximum size, it will be split into smaller bundles and named accordingly.
 *Type:* Single\-value argument
 *Required:* No

 **\-\-platform**
- The platforms to generate bundles for\.
-Defaults to the project's enabled platforms, defined in `AssetProcessorPlatformConfig.ini`\.
-Valid platform names can be found in the platform configuration file or as folder names under `dev\Cache\ProjectName`\.
+ The platforms to generate bundles for.
+Defaults to the project's enabled platforms, defined in `AssetProcessorPlatformConfig.ini`.
+Valid platform names can be found in the platform configuration file or as folder names under `dev\Cache\ProjectName`.
 *Type:* Multi\-value argument
 *Required:* No

 **\-\-allowOverwrites**
- Allow overwriting of existing bundle files\.
-By default, bundles are not overwritten\.
+ Allow overwriting of existing bundle files.
+By default, bundles are not overwritten.
 *Type:* Flag
 *Required:* No

 ### Examples

- In the following examples, assume that the current project has enabled the platforms `pc`, `ios`, and `es3`\.
+ In the following examples, assume that the current project has enabled the platforms `pc`, `ios`, and `es3`.

 **Example Create a bundle for PC using a settings file** Create a `assets_pc.pak` bundle for PC, using the `defaults_pc.bundlesettings` file: